 - contributing to the delinquency of a minor – PC 272.

-Penal Code 266h PC is the California statute that makes it a crime for a person to:
+Penal Code 266h PC is the California statute that makes it a crime to:

-- receive money or another another form of compensation,
+- receive money or another form of compensation,

-- from someone he knows is a prostitute.
+- from someone you know is a prostitute.